Miami Eviction Attorney, Broward Eviction Attorney (786) 787-7650

 TITLE VII-PROTECTING TENANTS AT FORECLOSURE ACT:

-Call the Law Offices of Nicholas Felzen, P.A. for questions/consultations regarding the Miami Eviction Process and the Broward Eviction Process.
+Call the Law Offices of Nicholas Felzen, P.A. for questions/consultations regarding the Miami Eviction Process, Commercial Lease Negotiations and any other questions involving Real Estate.